DaemonEngine/Daemon/README.md

   2. Choose your compiler.
   3. Open `Daemon.sln` and compile.

+### NatVis Support
+  NatVis files are contained in `/src/engine/renderer-vulkan/VSSupport/`.
+You can use them to get the custom visualisation for Daemon-vulkan containers in VS/VS Code.
+You may need to add them to the project (in Visual Studio right-click on the project -> Existing Item... -> Select the .natvis files).

 ### Linux, macOS, MSYS2

 Produced files will be stored in a new directory named `build`.